-1.3.2 Limitations of the Foundation Platform
+1.3.5 Limitations of the Foundation Platform

-There are some restrictions that apply to the Armv8-A Foundation Platform.
+The following restrictions apply to the Armv8-A Foundation Platform:

-- Write buffers are not modeled. - Interrupts are not taken at every instruction boundary. - Caches are modeled as stateless. - There is no Trace or other plug-in support. - There is no support for Thumb®2EE. - There is no support for the Armv8 cryptography extensions. - Arm does not offer direct customer support for the Foundation Platform.
+- Write buffers are not modeled.

+- Interrupts are not taken at every instruction boundary.

+- Caches are modeled as stateless.

+- Plug-ins are not supported.

+- There is no support for Thumb®2EE.

+- There is no support for the Armv8 cryptography extensions.

+- Arm does not offer direct customer support for the Foundation Platform.
 For technical support use the Arm Connected Community, http://community.arm.com.